petitparser/dart-petitparser/README.md

 final id2 = id.parse('f12');
 ```

-The method `Parser.parse` returns a parse `Result`, which is either an instance of `Success` or `Failure`.
-In both examples above we are successful and can retrieve the parse result using `Success.value`:
+The method `Parser.parse` returns a `Result`, which is either an instance of `Success` or `Failure`.
+In both examples above we are successful and can retrieve the resulting value using `Success.value`:

 ```dart
 print(id1.value);                   // ['y', ['e', 'a', 'h']]
 print(id2.value);                   // ['f', ['1', '2']]
 ```

-While it seems odd to get these nested arrays with characters as a return value, this is the default decomposition of the input into a parse tree.
+While it seems odd to get these nested arrays with characters as a return value, this is the default decomposition of the input into a parse-tree.
 We'll see in a while how that can be customized.

-If we try to parse something invalid we get an instance of `Failure` as an answer and we can retrieve a descriptive error message using `Failure.message`:
+If we try to parse something invalid we get an instance of `Failure` and we can retrieve a descriptive error message using `Failure.message`:

 ```dart
 final id3 = id.parse('123');